Kanye West Deletes All Trump Tweets In Effort To Distance Himself From President

 About a month before the inauguration, President Trump was meeting with a number of celebrities at Trump Tower.
 Kanye West was one of the surprise guests at his Manhattan high-rise on December 13.
 The pair told the media that they were discussing a number of social issues facing the nation.
 Following the meeting, Kanye tweeted about his satisfaction in their exchange.

-“I feel it is important to have a direct line of communication with our future President if we truly want change,” he tweeted, adding, “These issues include bullying, supporting teachers, modernizing curriculums, and violence in Chicago.”
+“I feel it is important to have a direct line of communication with our future President if we truly want change,” he wrote, adding, “These issues include bullying, supporting teachers, modernizing curriculums, and violence in Chicago.”

 It appears that Kanye West might not be so pleased about the focus of Trump’s current actions — signing executive orders on other issues with one being a temporary halt on immigration from seven countries known to be predominately Muslim.